Tommrodrigues/Blog/content/posts/My DIY Smart Thermostat/index.md

 Otherwise, if you're willing to give it a shot, and would rather not spend $15 on something you can make yourself for less than $10, simply buy the components listed on the blog, and solder them to some perfboard.

-If you want to be super fancy, I've designed a PCB [here](https://github.com/Tommrodrigues/homebridge-web-boiler/tree/master/examples/OpenTherm%20PCB) which you could send off to be made for a couple of dollars, and save yourself a lot of headache when it comes to soldering soldering the components you've ordered!
+If you want to be super fancy, I've designed a PCB [here](https://github.com/Tommrodrigues/homebridge-web-boiler/tree/master/examples/OpenTherm%20PCB) which you could send off to be made for a couple of dollars, and save yourself a lot of headache when it comes to soldering the components you've ordered!

 Once you've got your OpenTherm adapter, we're nearly there!